vagrant-smartos/vagrant-smartos-guest/README.md

 Adds Vagrant guest detection and guest capabilities for SmartOS.

+This plugin is superceded by [this pull request](https://github.com/mitchellh/vagrant/pull/3102), which adds SmartOS guest detection directly into Vagrant.
+At the time of this writing (Vagrant 1.5), it has not yet been released.

 ## Installation

 If using a development install of Vagrant, add the following to your